SAP/project-kb/MSR2019/README.md

 A description of the dataset and its possible applications (on top of fueling the vulerability assessment tool) can be found in

-*Serena E. Ponta, Henrik Plate, Antonino Sabetta, Michele Bezzi, Cédric Dangremont, [A Manually-Curated Dataset of Fixes to Vulnerabilities of Open-Source Software](http://arxiv.org/abs/1902.02595)* *(currently under review)*
+*Serena E. Ponta, Henrik Plate, Antonino Sabetta, Michele Bezzi, Cédric Dangremont, [A Manually-Curated Dataset of Fixes to Vulnerabilities of Open-Source Software](http://arxiv.org/abs/1902.02595)*

 If you use this dataset, please cite it as: